JinxiangW/final-project/README.md

 -   Add post processing
 -   Create a terrain using terrain tool

+## Post Mortem

+Our project has largely achieved its initial goals, including the creation of dynamic scene-like posters, akin to the dynamic wallpapers seen in software like Wallpaper Engine.
+This accomplishment reflects one of our primary objectives, and we believe we have come very close to fully realizing our vision.

+During the development process, we frequently adjusted our approach as we explored what was feasible.
+While we had a reference image to guide us, we faced uncertainties about our capabilities and thus relied on extensive online research to enhance our skills.
+A significant portion of our efforts was dedicated to unifying different models and shaders, as well as fine-tuning shader parameters, to produce a consistent and visually appealing outcome.

+Through this journey, we gained valuable experience in iterative planning and harmonizing visual elements to achieve a unified style.
+Looking ahead, we aspire to refine this tool further and eventually upload it to the Wallpaper Engine library, making it accessible for others to enjoy.

 ## References

 -   [Anime style clouds and starry nightsky in blender](https://www.youtube.com/watch?v=m4aOZm6auxQ)